-Notice the items that are not counted into GDP, as outlined in Table 19.3.
+Notice the items that are not counted into GDP, as Table 19.3 outlines.
 The sales of used goods are not included because they were produced in a previous year and are part of that year’s GDP.
 The entire underground economy of services paid “under the table” and illegal sales should be counted, but is not, because it is impossible to track these sales.
-In a recent study by Friedrich Schneider of shadow economies, the underground economy in the United States was estimated to be 6.6% of GDP, or close to $2 trillion dollars in 2013 alone.
+In Friedrich Schneider's recent study of shadow economies, he estimated the underground economy in the United States to be 6.6% of GDP, or close to $2 trillion dollars in 2013 alone.
 Transfer payments, such as payment by the government to individuals, are not included, because they do not represent production.
 Also, production of some goods—such as home production as when you make your breakfast—is not counted because these goods are not sold in the marketplace.

 Other Ways to Measure the Economy

 Besides GDP, there are several different but closely related ways of measuring the size of the economy.
-We mentioned above that GDP can be thought of as total production and as total purchases.
-It can also be thought of as total income since anything produced and sold produces income.
+We mentioned above that we can think of GDP as total production and as total purchases.
+We can also think of it as total income since anything one produces and sells yields income.

 One of the closest cousins of GDP is the gross national product (GNP).
-GDP includes only what is produced within a country’s borders.
-GNP adds what is produced by domestic businesses and labor abroad, and subtracts out any payments sent home to other countries by foreign labor and businesses located in the United States.
-In other words, GNP is based more on the production of citizens and firms of a country, wherever they are located, and GDP is based on what happens within the geographic boundaries of a certain country.
+GDP includes only what country produces within its borders.
+GNP adds what domestic businesses and labor abroad produces, and subtracts any payments that foreign labor and businesses located in the United States send home to other countries.
+In other words, GNP is based more on what a country's citizens and firms produce, wherever they are located, and GDP is based on what happens within a certain county's geographic boundaries.
 For the United States, the gap between GDP and GNP is relatively small; in recent years, only about 0.2%.
 For small nations, which may have a substantial share of their population working abroad and sending money back home, the difference can be substantial.

-Net national product (NNP) is calculated by taking GNP and then subtracting the value of how much physical capital is worn out, or reduced in value because of aging, over the course of a year.
+We calculate net national product (NNP) by taking GNP and then subtracting the value of how much physical capital is worn out, or reduced in value because of aging, over the course of a year.
 The process by which capital ages and loses value is called depreciation.
-The NNP can be further subdivided into national income, which includes all income to businesses and individuals, and personal income, which includes only income to people.
+We can further subdivide NNP into national income, which includes all income to businesses and individuals, and personal income, which includes only income to people.

 Calculating GDP, Net Exports, and NNP